AustinCodingAcademy/alumni-gitbook/2019-summer/2-personal-brand.md

 ### Career story

 On your own, jot down answers to the following questions:
-* Why coding?
+* What inspired you to learn how to code?
 * Tell me about your coding journey.
 How did you get to where you are now?
 * What do you want to do in your career as a developer?

-In small groups, practice interviewing each other.
+In pairs, practice interviewing each other.

 ### Project stories